threerocks-defi/code-review/rate-providers/YyAvaxRateProvider.md

 ## Additional Findings
 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

+No additional findings.

 ## Conclusion
-**Summary judgment: UNSAFE**
+**Summary judgment: SAFE**

-An EOA has upgrade privileges over the core of the system (`Portal`), and a 1/1 multisig provides price updates.
-The multisig is quite constrained in choosing updated prices _now_, but it can easily be given more authority if the `Portal` is upgraded by the EOA admin.
-This level of trust in singular entities is unacceptable.

-In order to be deemed safe, the reviewer would like to see:
-- A non-EOA admin of the `Portal` contract
-- More signers added to the multisig, along with a transparent report detailing all of the signers
+Assuming a reasonable set of 3/4 multisig signers, the behavior of this Rate Provider can be deemed safe.
+Reasonable protections are placed upon oracle updates, so the only concern would be upgradeability, which falls to the multisig.